Tracy Barnes: CIA career

 In 1962, he was made head of the CIA's Domestic Operations Division.

 In July 1966 new CIA Director Richard Helms had Desmond FitzGerald fire Barnes from the CIA.

+Later life

 In June 1970, Tracy Barnes suffered a serious stroke.
 His recovery was slow and on 18 February 1972, he had a heart attack and died at his home at Saunderstown, Rhode Island, at age 60.